 An Epic Late Summer Weekend Getaway From NYC

 This is one epic late summer weekend getaway from NYC you will certainly enjoy - with amazing hikes, breathtaking waterfalls, mountain biking and more!
-My brother Zak and I headed upstate to Ulster County last Friday, and like all our adventure weekends, it began with a race against time to catch the sunset.
+My brother Zak and I rented a car from a nearby Hertz and headed upstate to Ulster County last Friday, and like all our adventure weekends, it began with a race against time to catch the sunset.
 We headed to Sam's Point for what I consider to be one of the most epic sunset views New York State has to offer.
 We arrived and scurried up the short hike to the summit to soak in the fading sun and the pastel hues of the sky.
 I was mesmerized by the vibrant colors and time lost all meaning, and before I knew it, we were being asked to leave by Rangers as the park closes at sundown.
 Though nothing could steal the show from the sunset, an animal sighting came close.
 Shortly before the rangers came up a porcupine scurried out from the brush and startled Zak.
 It was his first time seeing a wild porcupine, and a fun sight to take in before descending back to our car.
 We stayed at the summit of Sam's Point for so long, there was very little time to make dinner plans.
 We got back to the car and searched for a restaurant in between Sam's Point and our hotel and ended up going with a diner called Cup and Saucer.
 Pro tip for next time: pack a dinner and eat it while watching sunset!

 We woke to our alarm the next day, grabbed a bite to eat at the hotel and made our way into the town of New Paltz, where we rented mountain bikes from the Bicycle Depot.
 After getting situated with our bikes, we headed towards Lippman Park.
 We drove past the famous "Stairmaster" hairpin turn and carried on past the Mohonk Preserve (past "West Trapps Trailhead Parking," where lots of rock climbers park) and continued through Minnewaska State Park.
 We pulled over at a couple of turn-offs to take in the views and then carried on to Lippman Park for some riding.